wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 Test the configuration
 ----------------------

 #.
-Create a text file in the monitored directory and save it.
+Create a text file in the monitored directory then wait for 5 seconds.

 #.
-Wait for 5 seconds then add content to the text file and save it.
+Add content to the text file and save it.
+Wait for 5 seconds.

 #.
 Delete the text file from the monitored directory.

 Visualize the alerts
 --------------------

 You can visualize the alert data in the Wazuh dashboard.
-To do this, go to the Security events module and add the filters in the search bar to query the alerts:
+To do this, go to the **Security events** module and add the filters in the search bar to query the alerts:

 -  Ubuntu - ``rule.id: is one of 550,553,554``